TrevorDallow/MATH396/README.md

 # MATH396

- COursework suppository for the Spring 2017 ofering of MATH 396 - Dynamical Systems at simon fraser university.
+The coursework repository for the Spring 2017 offering of MATH 396 (Dynamical Systems).
+Course was taken at the Burnaby campus of Simon Fraser University.
+Class assignments and a final project are included.

- Repository includes clas assignmen and Final project.